yialo/eslint-config-yialo/README.md

 ### Babel config

-In case of `preset-web-babel` or `preset-web-babel-jest` usage when Babel config file is not located in the same directory as ESLint config or has non-standard name, you MUST define `babelOptions.configFile` parser option:
+In case of `presets/react-babel` or `presets/react-babel-jest` usage when Babel config file is not located in the same directory as ESLint config or has non-standard name, you MUST define `babelOptions.configFile` parser option:

 ```js
 parserOptions: {